Stuart Fairchild Player Props: Reds vs. Marlins

 Stuart Fairchild At The Plate

-- Fairchild has 12 doubles, a triple, four home runs and 20 walks while batting .234.
+- Fairchild is batting .230 with 12 doubles, a triple, four home runs and 20 walks.

-- In 27.3% of his games this year, Fairchild has had at least one RBI.
-He's picked up more than one in 6.1% and driven in three or more of his team's runs in one contest.
+- Fairchild has picked up an RBI in 26.9% of his games this season, with two or more RBI in 6.0% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.